This year has been a whirlwind of incredible highs and low, low, lows.

 And after that point I just stopped caring.

-I used to FREAK OUT (like, lose my shit and punch walls) when I found out about my previous students and “friends” stealing my content, talking shit about me, or ripping me off.
+I used to FREAK OUT when I found out about my previous students and “friends” stealing my content or ripping me off.
 It felt like the end of the world.
 Now I brush it off, and move the fuck on quickly.

 People are going to act shitty.
-People who have no integrity.
 They will always be 10 steps behind us, the people who actually make original content and have our own ideas.

 I don’t really care anymore.
 It’s kinda funny because I think sometimes people want me to react, call them out, and publicly shame them.
-I won’t do that (yet) mostly because I do not have the time.
+I won’t do that.

 Which brings me to my next point, which is that over the past year I went from being a soft, easily shaken little kitten (let’s just imagine that for a second) to becoming a cold hard bitch when it comes to bullshit.

 I have absolutely zero tolerance for bullshit.
 None.

 If some of the stuff that happened in the second half of the year had happened before this “transition”, things would have been different.
 I know I’m being vague here - I have to be - but over the past 12 months I have lost any and all tolerance for people who aren’t acting like adults.

 I have heard every excuse.
 I do not want to hear it.
 Pick yourself up and get on with it.
 I have dealt with adults acting like 4 year olds.
 And I have no room for that.

 I had to get tough, and put my leather jacket on and keep my fists up.
 I had to toughen up if I was going to survive this year.
 The hateful emails, the rude comments, the business-turned-personal bullshit that cropped up - I had to toughen the fuck up or I was gonna be a heap of tears and sobs every damn day.